Sunday, December 8, 2024

 • Brilliance: How might a combination of being creative, smart, witty, and energetic help my relationships?
 Can I be this way?
 Can I begin to recognize and develop my own Brilliance?

-• Caring: Am I consistently caring about my partner and showing compassion for this person and for our Relationship?
+• Caring: Am I consistently caring about my partner and showing compassion for this person and for our Relationship -- and caring about myself too?

 • Committed and Reliable: How might showing commitment or being reliable help this Relationship?
 Am I being Reliable?
 Am I truly Committed to this Relationship?
 How do I feel when someone who I love is committed to a relationship with me?
 Do I take that for granted?